 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

 1. Mitchell GA, Grompe M, Tanguay RM: Hypertyrosinemia.
 In The Metabolic and Molecular Bases of Inherited Disease.
-8th edition.
+Eighth edition.
 Edited by CR Scriver, AL Beaudet, WS Sly, et al. New York, McGraw-Hill Book Company, 2001, pp 1777-1806

 3. Burgard P, Luo X, Hoffmann GF: Phenylketonuria.
 In Pediatric Endocrinology and Inborn Errors of Metabolism.
 Edited by K Sarafoglou, GF Hoffmann, KS Roth, New York, NY,McGraw-Hill Medical Division, 2009, pp 163-168

-4. Blau N, Thony B: Hyperphenylalanemias: Disorders of Tetrahydrobiopterin Metabolism.
+4. Blau N, Thony B: Hyperphenylalanemias: Disorders of tetrahydrobiopterin metabolism.
 In Pediatric Endocrinology and Inborn Errors of Metabolism.
 Edited by K Sarafoglou, GF Hoffmann, KS Roth, New York, NY, McGraw-Hill Medical Division, 2009, pp 169-175

 Method Description Describes how the test is performed and provides a method-specific reference